garciacarlos78/white-collar/README.md

 ##RestController.java

   - When a new painting is "posted", I create the new date in RestController.java.
-Is there some way to create it with an annotation?
+Is there some way to create it via an annotation?
 The idea is an annotation indicating that the default value is `new Date()`.